kevin-prompt/PromptME-Android-App/Readme.txt

-Future Note Android
+PromptME Android

-The Future Note Android supports a social prompting system.
+The PromptME Android supports a personal reminder and social prompting system.

-To get this to run requires:

-1) Google Notifications

-2) Fabric Digits

-3) Future Note API